OpenPatterson/openpatterson.org/index.md

         <p class="text-left md:text-left">
           Open Patterson is a
           <a class="text-blue-400 underline" href="https://brigade.codeforamerica.org/" target="_blank">Code For America
             Brigade</a>.
-We are volunteers interested in making Patterson's local government more equitable, transparent and accessible to all peoples using technology and centering people.
+We are volunteers interested in making Patterson & the Greater Stanislaus County's government and community more equitable, transparent and accessible to all peoples using technology and centering people.
 We are interested in the application of technology and data to serve our communities.
 We encourage the involvement of collaboration between our local